OpenEvalProject/evals/manuscripts/elife-79121/v2/manuscript.md

 In this study, we considered drives based on the nos and zpg promoters for Cas9.
 The drive could also have an X-shredder (zpgX and zpg2X).
 However, due to diverging interpretations of existing experimental data, we modeled four possible variations of nos drives and two possible interpretations of zpg drives.
 We term these variations nos (without italics), nosF, nosF2, nosF3 (with the latter versions having a lower somatic fitness costs) and zpg (without italics), zpg2, zpgX, and zpg2X (with zpg2 and zpg2X interpreted as not having paternal deposition of Cas9, and instead having a higher somatic fitness cost in females).
 See the results and Table 1 for explanations and parameterizations of each of these drives.

-If the gene drive includes an X-shredder and the father has a drive allele, then the probability that a given offspring will be male is equal to [12−(X shredding rate)] .
+If the gene drive includes an X-shredder and the father has a drive allele, then the probability that a given offspring will be male is equal to $[\frac{1}{2−(X shredding rate)}]$ .
 Thus, if Cas9 shreds the X-chromosome of gametes in males 100% of the time, all of a male’s offspring will be male, and if the X shredding rate is 0, then the probability that an offspring is male is the usual 50%.
 The presence of an X-shredder only serves to bias the sex ratio of the offspring, and is not considered to reduce the number of offspring that an individual is expected to leave.

-## Discrete-generation panmictic simulation model
+### Discrete-generation panmictic simulation model

 See Appendix 1—table 1 for a list of key parameters of all models.
 The discrete-generation model is based on an earlier study (Champer et al., 2021a) and simulates a population of 50,000 sexually reproducing diploids with non-overlapping, discrete generations using the forward genetic simulation software SLiM (version 3.7; Haller and Messer, 2019).
 The wild-type population is allowed to equilibrate for 10 generations before gene drive heterozygotes are released at a frequency such that they represent 1% of the population.

 In the panmictic discrete-generation model, each fertile female randomly selects a mate.
 We then evaluate the fecundity of the female, which can be reduced by the fitness cost of somatic Cas9 expression.
 Fecundity is also reduced if the male mate is a nos drive heterozygote (though not in the nosF, nosF2, and nosF3 drives).

-Female fecundity (wi) is further scaled according to a Beverton–Holt model by how close the population size (N) is to the carrying capacity of the system (K):wi′=wi×β(β−1)(NK)+1, where β is equal to the low-density growth rate of the population.
-We determine the number of eggs produced by drawing from a binomial distribution, with 50 trials and a success probability equal to ωi25 such that a wild-type female is expected to produce 2 offspring on average when the population is at capacity.
+Female fecundity (wi) is further scaled according to a Beverton–Holt model by how close the population size (N) is to the carrying capacity of the system $(K):w_{i}^{′}=w_{i}\times\frac{\beta}{(\beta−1)(\frac{N}{K})+1}$, where β is equal to the low-density growth rate of the population.
+We determine the number of eggs produced by drawing from a binomial distribution, with 50 trials and a success probability equal to $\frac{\omega_{i}}{25}$ such that a wild-type female is expected to produce 2 offspring on average when the population is at capacity.

 Simulations were run until the drive was lost, the population was eliminated, or 1000 generations had elapsed if neither event occurred.
 In some simulations, modifications were made to facilitate accurate measurement of genetic load (see supplemental methods).

-## Discrete-generation spatial model
+### Discrete-generation spatial model

 We extend our panmictic model into continuous space by explicitly tracking every individual’s position across a 1 × 1 (unitless) area, similar to a model we introduced in a previous study (Adolfi et al., 2020).
 The simulation begins with 50,000 wild-type individuals that are randomly distributed across the landscape.
 After 10 generations, a number of drive-heterozygous individuals representing 1% of the total population are released from a 0.01-radius circle at the center of the arena.
 In the reproduction stage, fertile females can only sample potential mates from a circle surrounding the female with a radius equal to the migration value parameter (with a default of 0.04).
 If there are no males in this circle, then the female does not reproduce.
-Reproducing females have a fecundity of wi′=wi×β(β−1)(ρiρ)+1, where ρi is the local density in a 0.01-radius surrounding the female and ρ is the density value that would be expected if the population were evenly distributed across the landscape.
+Reproducing females have a fecundity of $w_{i}^{′}=w_{i}\times\frac{\beta}{(\beta−1)(\frac{ρ_{i}}{ρ})+1}$, where $ρ_{i}$ is the local density in a 0.01-radius surrounding the female and $ρ$ is the density value that would be expected if the population were evenly distributed across the landscape.
 This means that a female in a low-density area will have greater fecundity, reflecting greater access to resources as well as reduced competition faced by her offspring.
 Each offspring is displaced a random distance from its mother.
 Displacement distance in the x and y axis are both drawn from a normal distribution with a mean of 0 and standard deviation equal to the migration value parameter.
-This produces an average displacement of migration value × π/2.
+This produces an average displacement of $migration value \times \sqrt{\pi/2}$.
 If an offspring’s coordinates fall outside the bounds of the simulation, the coordinates are redrawn until the offspring is placed within the boundaries.

 During each simulation, we calculated Green’s coefficient, which provides a quantification of the degree of spatial clustering.
 To do so, we divided the 1 × 1 area into an 8 × 8 grid and counted the number of individuals present in each of the 64 grid sections.
-Green’s coefficient (G) is then defined by G=s2n-1N-1, where N is the total population size, n is mean number of individuals in a grid section, and s2 is the variance of the counts.
-If individuals are distributed randomly and according to a Poisson distribution, then it is expected that n= s2 and G=0.
-By contrast, if all individuals are maximally clustered into a single section of the grid, G=1.
+Green’s coefficient ($G$) is then defined by $G=\frac{\frac{s^{2}}{n}-1}{N-1}$, where $N$ is the total population size, $n$ is mean number of individuals in a grid section, and $s^{2}$ is the variance of the counts.
+If individuals are distributed randomly and according to a Poisson distribution, then it is expected that $n= s^{2}$ and $G=0$.
+By contrast, if all individuals are maximally clustered into a single section of the grid, $G=1$.
 Note that we only count wild-type homozygotes in this measurement, because this was found to provide a more useful representation of the spatial dynamics (Adolfi et al., 2020).

 As observed previously (Champer et al., 2021a), the release of a suppression drive can result in chasing dynamics between the drive and wild-type alleles.
 When a suppression drive is first released from the center of the landscape, the population is suppressed radially outward, such that surviving wild-type individuals cluster near the boundaries.
 This causes Green’s coefficient to increase.
 However, wild-type individuals that escape into areas previously cleared by the drive are able to produce more offspring as a result of the lack of competition in these areas.
 If a wild-type population grows into a previously empty area, then Green’s coefficient once again decreases as these individuals occupy more territory.
 We aimed to capture this inflection point by finding the first local maximum in Green’s coefficient and the first local minimum in the number of wild-type alleles.
 These events tend to occur within 5 generations of one another.
 To define the generation when chasing begins in a simulation, we chose the earlier of these two time points.

-## Anopheles-specific model
+### Anopheles-specific model

 In addition to the discrete-generation models, we implemented refined versions of the models that more explicitly simulate the life-cycle, demography, and ecology of Anopheles mosquitos.
 These models progress by weekly time-steps, allowing for overlapping generations.